EPCCed/hpcss25/README.md

 the Bayes Building at 09:00 to give us more time for introductions, admin tasks etc.

-Lectures will take place in Bayes or Room 2.14 in the Lister Learning and Teaching Centre, 5 Roxburgh Pl, Edinburgh EH8 9SU (this is about 5 minutes from Darroch Court).
+Lectures will take place in Bayes or Room 2.14 in the **Lister Learning and Teaching Centre**, 5 Roxburgh Pl, Edinburgh EH8 9SU (this is about 5 minutes from Darroch Court).

 Here is the schedule: in practical sessions students will work on